Heather/heather.github.io/src/posts/2015-08-27-FSharp Light.md

 now you can just use real point-free programmign style.

- - `let mutable` is deprecated, language is becoming truely functional
+ - `let mutable` is deprecated, language is becoming truly functional

 Breaking changes:
 -----------------